How ERP, PIM and DAM Work Together to Form a Single Source of Truth

 Item Setup Information is the critical set of information related to identifying products contained within your organization.

 Another tool that can be useful in marketing your products is a Digital Access Management or DAM tool.
-While these tools are often separate from a Product Information Management system, it is not found within an ERP system.
+While these tools are often separate from a Product Information Management software, it is not found within an ERP system.

 Pricing-Related Data

-List Price, MSRP X X
+List Price, MSRP XX

-Customer Specific Pricing X
+Customer Specific PricingX

 Pricing-related data is contained within individual product records found in an ERP and a PIM.
 This data is relevant to the missions of both systems – providing customer service and centralizing product information to ensure that it is accurate across marketplaces.